-The media economy is in a state of constant flux, with digital technologies and the spread of the internet transforming how we produce and consume stories.
+Digital technologies and the spread of the internet have transformed how we produce and consume stories.

-The World Press Photo Digital Storytelling Contest rewards those storytellers producing the best new forms of visual journalism enabled by these changes.
+The World Press Photo Digital Storytelling Contest rewards those producing the best forms of visual journalism enabled by these changes.

-The contest is open to multimedia storytellers, visual journalists, producers, and entry coordinators, with submissions that include the work of a professional visual journalist.
+The contest is open to digital storytellers, visual journalists, producers, and entry coordinators, with submissions that include the work of a professional visual journalist.

 - 1 December 2016: Contest website opens for entries

-All nominees in each category are invited to the World Press Photo Festival of Visual Journalism in Amsterdam.
-A representative from each of the nominated productions will have their travel and lodging paid for by the World Press Photo Foundation.
+Winners in each category are invited to the World Press Photo Festival of Visual Journalism in Amsterdam.
+A representative from each of the winning productions will have their travel and lodging paid for by the World Press Photo Foundation.
 The winners in each category will receive a diploma and a Golden Eye Award, presented during the annual Awards Ceremony.